|

 The good Dom knows that with such decisiveness also comes the potential for him making the less than optimal choices.
 This is the awareness of consequences.
 He takes responsibility for his actions and, once again with decisiveness, grace and compassion, will handle the consequences.

-"Discipline gives total freedom; it allows you to go beyond your limitations, to break through boundaries and reach the highest goal.
-The path to discipline will not only save your life as well as your
+it allows you to go beyond your limitations, to break through boundaries and reach the highest goal.

-joys and deeper longings, by creating a silence in which the whisper of
+By introducing you to deeper joys and deeper longings, by creating a silence in which the whisper of the heart can be heard.

-the heart can be heard.
 Truly, discipline is the road to liberation."
-Gurumayi Chidvilasananda

 Sometimes what seems like surrender, isn't surrender at all.